assumptionsofphysics/assumptionsofphysics.github.io/_essays/TBD-spacetime-quantization.md

 This is the problem that quantum mechanics solves.
 Quantization is imposing a lower limit of one to the count of states on the continuum.
 You can't have less than one state.
 You can't have less than zero entropy.

 If you take a set of quantum states $$V$$, you can ask what the maximum entropy achievable with a distribution over the region $$V$$ is.
-What you find is that the entropy has a lower bound to zero, because the entropy of a single quantum state is zero.
+What you find is that the entropy has a lower bound of zero, because the entropy of a single quantum state is zero.
 Using $$S = \log W$$ in reverse, each state counts as one.
 You will also find that the count of states $$W$$ is not additive, but it is additive for orthogonal subspaces, partially recovering classical behavior in particular circumstances.

 So quantization is really setting a lower limit of one to the count of configurations for a given degree of freedom.
 What about the geometry of space-time?